rmbolger/Posh-IBWAPI/docs/Functions/Set-IBConfig.md

 ```

 ### -ProfileName
 The name of the profile to create or modify.
+(Must not be 'ENV' which is used in stateless mode)

 ```yaml
 Type: String